-Witnesses provide the evidence for your case, so the very first thing for you to do is to figure out what you will say when you are on the stand.
-Make sure that you, as the witness, give the necessary facts and information so that your team can later argue why the defendant is guilty or innocent.It’s also important to figure out how you say what you say.
-The way you testify shows your personality and character, and it can make you more believable than your opponent’s witnesses.
+Witnesses provide the evidence for your case, so the very first thing for your team to do is to figure out what each witness will say when they are on the stand.
+Make sure that the witness gives the necessary facts and information so that your team can later argue why the defendant is guilty or innocent.It’s also important to figure out how the witness will say what they say.
+The way they testify shows your personality and character, and it can make them more believable than your opponent’s witnesses.
 Let’s break this down a bit.

 What’s Your Witness’s Story?

 Start with the witness statement in your case packet.
-Read through your witness statement and figure out how your statement fits in with your team’s case theory.
-If you’re on the prosecution team, what do you (as the witness) have to say about the defendant’s motive, ability, or opportunity to commit the crime?
-If you’re on the defense team, what can you say to show that the defendant did not have a motive, ability, or opportunity to commit the crime?
-Can you say that someone else might have committed the crime?
-It’s your job to make sure you testify to these points during your direct exam.
+Read through the witness statement and figure out how this witness’s statement fits in with your team’s case theory.
+If you’re on the prosecution team, what does this witness have to say about the defendant’s motive, ability, or opportunity to commit the crime?
+If you’re on the defense team, what can this witness say to show that the defendant did not have a motive, ability, or opportunity to commit the crime?
+For example, can they say that someone else might have committed the crime?

-Then read through your witness statement again to pick out things that might hurt your team or help the other team.
-Your opponent will likely cross-examine you on these points, so be ready for it!
+Next, read through the witness statement again to pick out things that might hurt your team or help the other team.
+Your opponent will likely cross-examine the witness on these points, so the witness should be ready for it!

 Please don’t let your witness get up on the stand and just recite their statement from the case packet!
 Have your student use their own words to tell the story.
 This shows that they are a real person beyond what’s in the case packet.